7.9 Other Considerations for IR Imaging

 ima files back to calwf3 for the final step of identifying the cosmic rays.
 Scripts and examples are provided in WFC3 ISR 2016-16.

 Blobs were first noticed in IR images shortly after WFC3 was installed on HST.
-Their characteristics and the history of their occurrence are described in detail in WFC3 ISR 2010-06, WFC3 ISR 2012-15, WFC3 ISR 2014-21, and WFC3 ISR 2018-06.
+Their characteristics and the history of their occurrence are described in detail (WFC3 ISR 2010-06, WFC3 ISR 2012-15, WFC3 ISR 2014-21, and WFC3 ISR 2018-06).
 Pixels affected by blobs were initially identified in a single bad pixel table (BPIXTAB) that was designed to be applied to data taken after June 13, 2010 (WFC3 ISR 2012-10).
 This table has been superseded by a series of date-dependent bad pixel tables that track the appearance of “strong” and “medium” blobs (WFC3 ISR 2014-21, WFC3 ISR 2018-06).
-Figure 7.14 shows the location of blobs on the detector as of January 2018.
+Figure 7.15 shows the location of blobs on the detector as of January 2018.

-A “blob flat field” can be used to improve stellar photometry in crowded fields.
-Blob flats made as described in WFC3 ISR 2014-21 are available at the WFC3 IR flats webpage.
 Corrections as large as 0.1 mag have been found for blob-impacted stars in Omega Centauri, and the accuracy of the corrected photometry is comparable to the photometric accuracy for stars in blob-free regions (WFC3 ISR 2015-06).
-Most observations will not be significantly affected by blobs, since blobs occupy only 2.25% of the detector area and their effects can be mitigated by dithering and drizzling.
+Nevertheless, most observations will not be significantly affected by blobs, since blobs occupy only 2.25% of the detector area and their effects can be mitigated by dithering and drizzling.
 Appropriate dither strategies to mitigate the effects of blobs and other artifacts in IR images are described in WFC3 ISR 2010-09.
 See Section C.2 for the specifications of the WFC3-IR-DITHER-BLOB pattern implemented in APT.

 7.9.7 Optical Anomalies

 Anomalous features are found in some IR detector images.
 For example, the optical system may cause stray light from sources outside the detector FOV to be scattered into images.
-Scattered earthlight can greatly increase the background on part of the detector when HST is pointing near the bright earth limb.
-(See the WFC3 Data Handbook.)
-Optical anomalies and image artifacts found by daily monitoring of incoming WFC3 data are illustrated in WFC3 ISR 2017-22.
-The anomalies database can be accessed as described in WFC3 ISR 2020-02, or by using the WFC3 Database Query Form.
+Scattered earthlight can greatly increase the background on part of the detector when HST is pointing near the bright earth limb (WFC3 Data Handbook.)
+Optical anomalies and image artifacts found by daily monitoring of incoming WFC3 data are illustrated on the website and in WFC3 ISR 2017-22; the anomalies database can be accessed as described in WFC3 ISR 2020-02.

 WFC3 Instrument Handbook